WillOram/AzureAD-incident-response/README.md

 -   **Reduce the risk of phishing attacks,** including by deploying email tooling that restricts attachment file-types and scans for malicious content, and by deploying always-on web security tooling that blocks malicious content and website categories.

--   **Harden workstations used by employees**, including by hardening endpoints to restrict the execution of untrusted scripts and executables (including with EPP tooling and Attack Surface Reduction rules), removing local administrator privileges from standard accounts and restricting the execution of untrusted Microsoft Office macros.
+-   **Harden workstations used by employees**, including by hardening endpoints to restrict the execution of untrusted scripts and executables (including with EPP tooling, [WDAC and AppLocker](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview) and by blocking [executables commonly used to circumvent these](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules)), configuring [Attack Surface Reduction rules](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide), and removing local administrator privileges from standard accounts and restricting the execution of untrusted Microsoft Office macros.

 -   **Improve the security of the on-premises environment**, including by restricting internet access for all servers to an allow list, proactive hunting for Active Directory hygiene issues (including by running [PingCastle](https://www.pingcastle.com/),  [Bloodhound](https://github.com/BloodHoundAD/BloodHound) and [Trimarc ADChecks](https://www.hub.trimarcsecurity.com/post/securing-active-directory-performing-an-active-directory-security-review)), and performing regular internal vulnerability scanning.